DiviProject/docs/source/index.html.md

 # Branding Guidelines

-See details about the Divi brands [here](https://blog.diviproject.org/divi-brands/)
+See details about the Divi brands [here](https://blog.diviproject.org/divi-brands/).

+## Logos
+Logos should only be used for promotional purposes and not for profit.

 * [Divi Logos](https://divi-files.sfo2.digitaloceanspaces.com/divi_logos.zip)
 * [Ridivi Logos](https://divi-files.sfo2.digitaloceanspaces.com/rd_logos.zip)